Posted May 12, 2016

 This widget creates a graph of where analysts can easily search and explore the connections between threat intelligence and networked intelligence.
 This information can also be expanded upon based on how the user wants to navigate the connected graph.

-We often see customers use this feature to search for a specific Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. hash that has been identified by one or more Observables and then to search for elements that have been associated with that Observable (and therefore the hash).
+We often see customers use this feature to search for a specific Malware: Software that is intended to damage or disable computers and computer systems. hash that has been identified by one or more Observables and then to search for elements that have been associated with that Observable (and therefore the hash).

 Optimized Threat Assessment Reporting